• Skip to primary navigation

 Konigsberger-Klopse on a plate with potatoes

-Königsberger Klopse is a Prussian dish that consists of boiled veal meatballs with anchovies, served in a white sauce with capers.
-It Is sometimes also referred to as “sour meatballs” as the addition of capers, anchovy and lemon juice gives the dish a sour flavour.
+Königsberger Klopse is a Prussian dish that is traditionally boiled veal meatballs with anchovies, served in a white sauce with capers.
+Colloquially they are known as “sour meatballs” as the addition of capers, anchovy, and lemon juice gives the dish a slightly tangy flavor.

 You will hear this dish referred to by different names in Germany.
 Other terms include

-• Saure Klopse (literally translated as sour meatballs)
+• Saure Klopse or Sauer Klopse (literally translated as sour meatballs)

 • Soßklopse (literally translated as sauce meatballs)